lostlife126/RayCastingGame/README.md

 # RayCastingGame
- walker game with my attempt using ray casting method fo rendering
+ Walker game with my attempt using ray casting method fo rendering.
+ Thanks to Vectozavr (Ivan Ilin), who describe this method there: http://ilinblog.ru/